Semi-implicit methods for advection equations with explicit forms of numerical solution: Non-conservative advection equation

 Formally, the schemes (\ref{1d1or}) - (\ref{zero}) represent a system of linear algebraic equations.
 Nevertheless, each $i$-th equation in (\ref{1d1or}) - (\ref{zero}) contains at most one neighbor value, either $\phi_{i-1}^{n+1}$ or $\phi_{i+1}^{n+1}$ (or none).
-Such linear equations can be solved using one forward and backward substitution as known for fast sweeping methods \cite{zhao2005fast}.
+Such linear equations can be solved using one forward and backward substitution as known for fast sweeping methods \cite{zhao2005fast} or, alternatively, using fractional time steps as described in \cite{lozano2021implicit}.
+The latter method will be applied and described in the next section.